Non-Asymptotic Guarantees for Robust Statistical Learning under Infinite Variance Assumption: Examples for Theorem ( )

-This section provides two types of examples: robust convex regression and robust non-convex regression.
-Convex regression includes quantile regression and GLMs, while non-convex regressions contain deep neural network regression for LAD, logistic, and negative binomial regression models.
-We assume that the data in this section has the finite $(1+\varepsilon)$-th moment with $\varepsilon \in (0,1]$.
+This section provides examples of several robust regressions, which include quantile regression and GLMs.
+We assume that the data in this section has the finite $\beta$-th moment with $\beta \in (1,2)$.
+In the all the models in the section, the dimension of the input $X$ equals that of the parameter $\theta$, i.e. $d=p$.